Reemaalduailej/IBM-Watson-Assistant-Chatbot/README.md

 ## Components and Usage of the Project

-The project contains an entertainment chatbot that gives you recommendations on books or movies based on What genre you choose.
+The project contains an entertainment chatbot that gives you recommendations on books or movies based on the genre you choose.

 You can simply preview the chatbot using the link below